 I read this book weeks ago.
 It has taken some time for me to find my way back to my voice in the tumult and turmoil of protests and police brutality and injustice as common as dirt.
 I chose threads as the touchstone word for this review because of the way so much of my reading and thinking has interwoven since then, completely forgetting this beautiful note until I gathered my thoughts to write.
 That thread may be frayed, but it remains a connective stitch for me and likely for others.

 This past Sunday, I chose Nikki Giovanni as the focus of my weekly poetry series.
 She is an icon and a hero of mine, and besides sharing their initials and first name, the threads connecting these two women are tightly woven.
 Nikki Giovanni's "Nikki-Rosa" does some of the same work Nikki Grimes's Ordinary Hazards does.
 Both can look at the hard, even tragic, circumstances of their lives and see the beauty and grace in them.
 Today I discovered Giovanni blurbed Grimes's book.
 In this rambling conversation between Giovanni and superstar Clint Smith, Giovanni mentions her abiding friendship with poet Mari Evans (are you starting to see the connections?).
-Evans passed away mere months after that event after walking with Giovanni as a friend and a mentor just as Giovanni may now be walking with Grimes.
+Evans passed away mere months later, after walking with Giovanni as a friend and a mentor just as Giovanni may now be walking with Grimes.
 The point of the event was to discuss Giovanni's friendship with James Baldwin, whose interview with Studs Terkel I had just listened to and whose interview with Esquire I had just read and then sent to the mayor of my city, urging his active response to the voices echoing Baldwin today.

 The thread tightens further in the Epilogue of Grimes's book.
 To understand, let's back up to the season in Grimes's life when her relationship with her musician father is restored.
 He is a beacon of encouragement and inspiration for her, signing her up for a poetry reading at the Countee Cullen library.
 She explains the importance of that moment,